-- Years 2013/ 2014 were examined and an internal committee has been constituted, the examination result has been approved and the examination differences have been paid. - Years 2015/2016/2017 are being examined. - The Tax authority has not been notified of the examination of years 2015-2016. - The bank pays the monthly salaries according to the specified legal dates.
+- All taxes due up to 2017 have been reviewed and paid. - The Tax authority has not been notified of the examination of years 2018- 2021. - The bank pays the monthly salaries according to the specified legal dates.

 Stamp duty tax